-As of June 30, 2016 we had \$7.4 million in cash.
-Net cash used in operating activities was \$16.6 million for the year ended June 30, 2016.
-Net loss for the year ended June 30, 2016 was \$17.0 million.
-As of June 30, 2016 we had an accumulated deficit of \$44.6 million.
-As of June 30, 2016, ContraVir had working capital of \$2.8 million, whereas on June 30, 2015 ContraVir had working capital of \$3.3 million.
-We expect to incur losses for the next several years as we expand our research, development and clinical trials of FV-100, CMX157 and CRV143.
+As of June 30, 2017 we had \$13.0 million in cash.
+Net cash used in operating activities was \$19.2 million for the year ended June 30, 2017.
+Net loss for the year ended June 30, 2017 we had an accumulated deficit of \$59.5 million.
+As of June 30, 2017, we had working capital of \$10.2 million, whereas on June 30, 2016 we had working capital of \$2.8 million.
+We expect to incur losses for the next several years as we expand our research, development and clinical trials of VALNIVUDINE, TXL and CRV143.
 We are unable to predict the extent of any future losses or when we will become profitable, if at all.

-These financial statements have been prepared under the assumption that we will continue as a going concern.
+Our financial statements have been prepared under the assumption that we will continue as a going concern.
 Due to our recurring and expected continuing losses from operations, we concluded there is substantial doubt in our ability to continue as a going concern within one year after the financial statements are issued without additional capital becoming available to attain further operating efficiencies and, ultimately, to generate revenue.
 Our financial statements do not include any adjustments that might result from the outcome of this uncertainty.